A: Once I do enough to get a good review, I know I was successful.

 A: What do you mean?

-B: Your goal is to get them to be so in love and infatuated with your work that they put the pen down.
+B: Your goal is to get them to be so infatuated with your work that they put the pen down.
 They’re not a critic anymore, but a fan of the story.
 You want them to get so flabbergasted that they forgot to write any review.
-They’ll rush, scribbling words on the page to get some type of review down later.
+They’ll rush, scribbling words on the page to get something down later.
 But then they’re not writing the review as a critic anymore.
 They’re writing the review as a fan.
 You’ll get much higher reviews then.